mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 Keeping non-sensitive information that would be helpful for staff and community to know out of public web search through the use of dark actions.
 Often false openness is unintentional, though after staff members are educated on the topic and empowered to use [open actions](list-of-terms.md#open-actions), continued use of [dark actions](list-of-terms.md#dark-actions) would appear to be deliberate.

+### FF

+Fast Futures function at Mattermost responsible for prototyping and validating enterprise customer needs ahead of product engineering investment, which was the approach applied to Calls, MS Teams and OpenOps prior to adding the functionality to the mainstream roadmap.

 ### GNN

 A status update format that is split into three categories: Going Well, Not Going Well, Next Actions.
 Read more about [GNNs here](../../operations/operations/company-cadence.md#gnn-updates).

+### Gross Margin (“GM”)-Weighted Magic Number

+A measurement to determine sales efficiency.
+The GM-Weighted Magic Number is determined by taking the Net Change in ARR for the Period (or New Logo & Expansion ARR in the period less Churn & Contraction) times the Gross Margin percentage, divided by total Sales & Marketing spend in the prior period.
+This metric attempts to quantify how much Sales & Marketing spend is required to generate ARR.

+### Gross Margin & Gross Margin %

+Gross Margin is determined by taking Revenue less Cost of Goods Sold (“COGS” or “COS”).
+COGS or COS are the direct costs associated with delivering the product or service to existing customers (e.g. cost of Success, Support, hosting costs, etc.).
+Gross Margin % is calculated by taking Gross Margin and dividing by Revenue.

+### Gross Revenue Retention

+A measurement that attempts to quantify how well a company retains its existing customers.
+Gross Revenue Retention (“GRR”) is calculated by taking Beginning Balance ARR less Churn/Contraction and dividing by Beginning Balance ARR.
+Because both New Logo ARR and Expansion ARR are excluded from this calculation, this value cannot exceed 100%.

 ### HW - Help Wanted